The “Evlagon Institute for Cretan Jewish Studies”: Resources and Opening Hours

 The History and Holdings of the Library

-Unfortunately, a great number of these books etc. were destroyed or rendered unusable due to the two arson attacks of 2010 during which we also lost the archive of the Synagogue which contained documentation of the renovation as well as some original documents of the former community.
-We were offered the premises of the archaeological authorities in Hania through the assistance of its director Michael Andreanakis and numerous damaged books were restored by specialized staff.
+In 2000, Nikos’ personal reference collection was relocated to the synagogue where it could be properly catalogued and added to with funding provided by private donors.
+Unfortunately, a considerable number of these books and monographs were destroyed or rendered unusable due to the two arson attacks in 2010 during which the synagogue’s archive containing documentation of the mid- to late 1990s renovation along with original records of the pre-1944 Jewish community were destroyed.
+Etz Hayyim was then offered the current library premises by the Archaeological Authority in Hania through the assistance of its then-Director, Michael Andreanakis, and numerous damaged books were restored by specialised staff.

-We had an enormous response from all over the world to assist in the work of restoring the library.
-From Israel and New York offers of Sephardi prayer books as well as religious texts were made.
-The Yiddish Book Center also circulated our list of lost and damaged books; as a result we received book donation from across the US.
-We were particularly fortunate in receiving more than 800 books from Mrs Judy Hetzler Humphrey of Manassa, Virginia.
-Those books not only replaced what we had lost but expanded our library in other directions e.g. Africa and African Art.
+In the aftermath of the two arson attacks, Etz Hayyim received an overwhelming response from all over the world to support the restoration of the library and its works.
+There were donations of Sephardi prayer books and newly-made liturgical texts from Israel and New York.
+The Yiddish Book Centre in New York also circulated our list of lost and damaged books and, as a result, Etz Hayyim was donated numerous books from across the US.
+We were particularly fortunate to receive more than 800 works from Mrs Judy Hetzler Humphrey of Manassa, Virginia.
+Those books not only replaced the ones we had lost, but expanded our library in other directions, for example, Africa and African Art.